ivanhan0511/ivan-blog/content/post/java-fork-ruoyi-vue-pro.md

 {{< toc >}}

-The most important TECH cores are design and architecture which service for business, and then the second is tech like IoC, AoP and so on.
+TIP: The most really important TECH cores, like design and architecture, service for BUSINESS.

 NO BEST, ONLY BETTER.